 Amendment to BRTB Bylaws to add Queen Anne's County

-Queen Anne’s County to join BRTB as voting member
+Queen Anne’s County joins BRTB as voting member

 New Voting Status